 No equality: There is a pecking order among team members.
 This order is not based on an individual’s contribution or capability but whether that person is on pay-role or not.

 Externals to the shop floor: Externals are expected to deliver the work items.
 Accepting accountability and developing a sense of product ownership is regarded impeding this purpose.

 Career issues: Internals focus on advancing their careers by other means than building an outstanding product, for example, by getting involved in the organization’s politics game.

-Hiring minions: Internals claim the final say whom to hire and tend to use it to select submissive minions.
+Hiring minions: Employees claim the final say whom to hire and tend to use it to select submissive minions.
 (As the saying goes: B people hire C people.)

 Lonesome decisions: Internals consider themselves responsible for the product and hence insist on making all decisions themselves—often single-handedly without involving the team or by overriding the team’s decision.